ajrulez/material-design-library/README.md

   Your Activity will contain a ViewPager with tabs (expanded or not).

   * **NavigationDrawerWithViewPagerActivity**
-  Your Activity will contain both a NavigationDrawer and a ViewPager ((without Accounts only at this time).
+  Your Activity will contain both a NavigationDrawer and a ViewPager (with or without Accounts).

   * **NavigationDrawerWithViewPagerTabsActivity**
-  Your Activity will contain both a NavigationDrawer and a ViewPager with Tabs ((without Accounts only at this time).
+  Your Activity will contain both a NavigationDrawer and a ViewPager with Tabs (with or without Accounts).

 ##### Example:
 ```java